 How to reach Munsiyari : Travel tips

-- Road trips and melodious music are a perfect combination.
-However, the 10 to 11 hours journey from Haldwani to Munsiyari is very tedious.
+- The 10 to 11 hours journey from Haldwani to Munsiyari is very tedious.
 The serpentine road can cause you nausea so remember to take Avomine (or similar medicine).
 You can also consider breaking the journey at Almora.

 - The KMVN Tourist Rest house in Almora is strategically located on the mall road and it is advisable to book it in advance.